 Reduced or poor mental and emotional health can make it difficult to look after yourself, follow a healthy lifestyle and make the best decisions about your health.
 Awareness of the effects of mood on managing lifestyle is the key to managing PCOS.

-In the video below, Jean Hailes Psychologist Dr Mandy Deeks talks about the important topic of emotional health in PCOS, explaining why feelings of anxiety and depression occur more commonly in women with PCOS and what you can do about it.
+In the video below, Psychologist Dr Mandy Deeks talks about the important topic of emotional health in PCOS, explaining why feelings of anxiety and depression occur more commonly in women with PCOS and what you can do about it.

 What affects your emotional health?

 There are many factors that influence emotional health, including:

 - Having a chronic disease like PCOS, where there are physical and psychological changes

 - Experiences, your sense of purpose and your coping styles